andgineer/sorokin.engineer/posts/en/_posts/2024-06-12-aws_s3_async_list.md

 #### *Prefix Grouping*

-`ListObjectsAsync` intelligently groups "folders" prefixes to minimize the number of API calls needed.
+`S3BucketObjects` intelligently groups "folders" prefixes to minimize the number of API calls needed.

 Instead of listing objects for each individual "folder" (which would require a separate API